Sam Lakha is a Director and Board member at Volans and was part of Volans’ founding group in 2008.

 Sam also works closely with John Elkington as a sparring partner, editor and critic (!) in relation to his writing and presentations.

-Sam is notably curious and intrigued by the mindsets and cultural dynamics driving Breakthrough Innovation and is convinced that business leaders *can* change the rules of our global system.
+Sam is notably curious and intrigued by the mindsets and cultural dynamics driving Breakthrough and is convinced that a critical mass of leaders can change the rules of our global system.

 In her previous life Sam held roles with the Equal Opportunities Commission, BSkyB, Datamonitor, EDS and her family’s business.
 She holds a BSc.
 Hons. in Psychology, which remains a life-long intrigue and passion.